talwrii/awesome-nook-str-eink-display/readme.md

-# My experience setting up a nook e-reader - fighting bitrot.
+# My experience setting up a NOOK e-reader - fighting bitrot.

 Terence Eden did the hard work of getting the nook simple touch to act as an information display and documented it in this [blog post](https://shkspr.mobi/blog/2020/02/turn-an-old-ereader-into-an-information-screen-nook-str/) .
 However, since the time of writing there seems to have been some bit rot on barnes and nobles side such that some of the instructions don't work.
 This blog documents my experience.